marian-nmt/marian/vs/README.md

 ---
 ## Changes from the master branch
-This part gives more information on all changes done.
+This part gives more information on all changes done in this PR.
 Refer to [this page](https://github.com/cedrou/marian-dev/commits/build_on_win) for commits.

 1. __Fix Cuda error : Unsupported Visual Studio Version Error__
    See above for justification and fixes